 Now you begin to see why you may not feel you have value.
 How can we regain a more healthy perspective of our self-worth?
 Is it possible to believe we are already perfect?
 Perfectionism is the enemy of our personal best.
 (2)

 Beautiful and Perfectly Flawed 2022

 Our families do the best they can from their level of consciousness.
 No one has a perfect childhood.
 They have lived their lives subject to the social conditioning of religion and advertising.
-It tells us we are all dysfunctional, broken and imperfect.
+It tells us we are all dysfunctional, broken, and imperfect.
 They use this approach to make us act out of fear, anger, or shame.
-As a result, we believe we are ill-equipped to handle the many life challenges, unless we buy what they are selling.
+As a result, we believe we are ill-equipped to handle the many life challenges unless we buy what they sell.

 “I, myself, am made entirely of flaws, stitched together with good intentions.” ― Augusten Burroughs